basiliscos/cpp-rotor/docs/Design.md

 the incoming messages).

-The `init` and `shut down` actor states are similar to constructor and destructor for an object, with one noteable exception: they are *asynchronous*.
+The `init` and `shut down` actor states are similar to constructor and destructor for an object, with one notable exception: they are *asynchronous*.
 If `init` fails, an actor does not enters into `operational` state and starts to shut down.

 ![lifetime-full](lifecycle-full.png)